nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message with basic examples of commands.
+Copy URL button allows users to copy the link of this page for easy access to this user guide.

 ![help message](images/helpMessage.png)